-The Consumer Electronics Show, which takes place in Vegas every January is back for 2018 and we've been rushing around the show floors looking for all the best in upcoming tech.
+The Consumer Electronics Show, which takes place in Vegas every January is back for 2019 and we've been rushing around the show floors looking for all the best in upcoming tech.

 Companies usually use CES to showcase the latest updates to their laptops, hybrid laptop/tablet devices and tablet ranges.
-This year is no different with plenty of manufacturers showing off the latest and greatest in new laptops, netbooks and notebooks.
+This year is no exception with plenty of manufacturers showing off the latest and greatest in new laptops, netbooks and notebooks.

 We've hunted down the very best laptops revealed so far to give you the low-down.

 - Best laptop: All the top notebooks, 2-in-1s and ultraportables to buy today

 - The best Windows 10 laptops: Our pick of the top Windows 10 notebooks to buy today

 The Dell XPS 13 is always an incredibly popular laptop both with us and with users.
 For 2019, Dell has taken the classic XPS formula and added a new design that includes a top-mounted camera.
 This is a move that many will appreciate as the previous XPS 13 had a camera near the base of the screen that was prone to taking unflattering photos and not-so-great video angles for Skype calls and the like.

 The new XPS 13 also manages to maintain the near bezel-free InfinityEdge display and has now been upgraded to include Dolby Vision technology.
 There's more power under the hood and a funky design that includes "Frost anodised" (white) colour option too.